Unispac/Fight-Poison-With-Poison/misc/reproduce.md

 ## Hardware

 Our artifact is compatible with common hardware settings, only specifically requiring NVIDIA GPU support.
-We recommend a computing node equipped with Intel CPU (≥32 cores) and ≥2 Nvidia A100 GPUs.
+Our experiment environments are equipped with Intel CPU (≥32 cores) and ≥2 Nvidia A100 GPUs.

 ## Dependency